Mary Boulding: Last years and death

 When she returned to Stanbrook for the final time in February 2004, Boulding was appointed librarian and supervised the transfer of more than 40,000 books in preparation for the community's moving to Wass in North Yorkshire.
 She said of the move: "Life goes on.
 It is not as if it is all a loss and grief and misery."
-Boulding then served a second term as sub-prioress from 2006 to 2008, and then prioress between 2008 and 2009.
+Boulding then served a second term as sub-abbess from 2006 to 2008, and then abbess between 2008 and 2009.
 During this period she became a member of the Roman missal editorial committee and spent her final days translating, revising and travelling.
 Her work for the committee led to the Vatican appointing her to a committee to look over the prayers of the Liturgy of Hours in 2008.
 She was diagnosed with oesophageal cancer in Lent 2009 and refused most treatment apart from palliative measures.
 Three days before her death, she completed Journey to Easter, a series of meditations detailing her experiences of the Resurrection through pain and suffering.
 The book was published by Continuum posthumously.
 She died at the new Stanbrook on 11 November 2009, having insisted that no Latin be read at her funeral at Ampleforth Abbey.